filbertlai/ENGG1340group56/README.md

 Secondly, the program should be intelligent.
 This is the reason why the program automically notify the user when the expenses violate budget plan and anaylze the budget plan with some calculations.

-Fourthly, user should be able to find out any specific records so the program allows user to view records of specific category or account as well as sorted by date or amount.
-The user can even search by keywords.
+Thirdly, user should be able to find out any specific records so the program allows user to view records of specific category in income or expense.
+The user can even search by date, type, amount and description.

-Fifthly, user should be able to view the data in detail.
-Thus, the program will report real-time balance after each addition of record.
-A complete statistic report will also be generated under request which includes monthly income and expenses, percentages of income and expenses of each category, the trend of monthly income, expenditures and assets.
+Fourthly, user should be able to view the data in detail.
+Thus, a complete statistic report will be generated under request which includes monthly income and expenses, percentages of income and expenses of each category.

-Lastly, the program should be able to help the user in achieveing some long-term plans or targets so the program allows user to preset some regular income or expenses.
-What is more, user can set a budget plan for the future.
+Lastly, the program should be able to help the user in achieveing some long-term plans or targets so the program allows user to preset set a budget plan for the future.

 **Features:**